Odesa Oblast: World War II and the Holocaust

+Post-war

 Odesa Oblast expanded in 1954 to absorb Izmail Oblast (also known as the Budjak region of Bessarabia), formed in 1940 as a result of the Soviet occupation of Bessarabia and Northern Bukovina (from Romania), when Northern and Southern parts of Bessarabia were given to the Ukrainian SSR.
+In June 1941, 3,767 people were deported, or on the list of people eligible for deportation, by the Soviet authorities from the Izmail Oblast to Siberia and Kazakhstan.
+Only 1,136 of those deported from the Izmail oblast were alive in Western Siberia (Tomsk region) in 1951.

 During the 1991 referendum, 85.38% of votes in Odesa Oblast favored the Declaration of Independence of Ukraine.
 A survey conducted in December 2014 by the Kyiv International Institute of Sociology found that 2.3% of the oblast's population supported their region joining Russia, 91.5% did not support the idea, and the rest were undecided or did not respond.
 A poll reported by Alexei Navalny and conducted in September 2014 found similar results.

 On 4–5 July 2022 during international Ukraine Recovery Conference (URC 2022) in Lugano Switzerland pledged to support the rebuilding of Odesa region.

 An earthquake occurred in the Odessa region on 11 May 2025.